-MicroTech® controls have on-board BACnet communication, with the option for LonTalk to communicate control and monitoring information to your BAS, without the need for costly gateways (see "Communication Types" on page 87).
+MICROTECH controls have on-board BACnet communication with optional LonTalk, to communicate control and monitoring information to your BAS, without the need for costly gateways.
 Unit controllers are LonMark certified with the optional LonWorks® communication module.

 Flexible network communication options via our Protocol Selectability feature help you avoid control obsolescence over the life of your Daikin equipment.